-Penn Law faculty members respond to the Supreme Court decision on the Texas abortion law
+Penn Law faculty members comment on the Supreme Court ruling in the Texas’ abortion law in Whole Women’s Health v.
+Hellerstedt.

 Penn Law faculty members respond to the Supreme Court decision on the Texas abortion law.